-Practicum Cro Internal Assessment: 15 Marks External Assessment: 35 Total n
+Practicum Credits : Internal Assessment: 15 Marks External Assessment: 35 Total marks: 50

 - 1. Understand ones strengths and weaknesses - 2.
 Reflect on self competencies and capabilities of teaching - 3.
 Reflect on personal traits and qualities - 4.
 Empower with professionalism required to be a teacher educator - 5.
 Equip with capabilities to deal with specialized professional skills. - 6.
 Empower in professional competencies.